-When repeating a 360 feedback exercise, a common wish is to be able to compare the scores side-by-side.
+When repeating a 360 feedback exercise, a common wish is to be able to compare the scores side-by-side (sometimes referred to as a '720').

 We do not support (or recommend) comparing the scores